 You note that you’ve taken a particular interest in the flower.
 Have you found that flowers impart a particular or distinct energy different from other forms of nature?

-Flowers have held a important part in both artistic and divine history.
+Flowers have held an important part in both artistic and divine history.
 For example, there are many Italian paintings that depict the Madonna holding a lily as a sign of purity.

 Think of writing.
 Just like each person’s writing has a different quality to it, so does each painting depending on the creator.
-When viewing a painting, you will receive as much upliftment as the person who created it .
+When viewing a painting, you will receive as much upliftment as the person who created it.
 We know that different authors and teachers infuse their works with their emotions, and the same goes for art.
-An author who is feeling universal good will impart that into their writing, just like the way a teacher such as Yogananda, who taught of the heart, warmth and optimism, conveyed that same message into his writing.
+An author who is feeling universal goodwill imparts that into their writing, just like the way a teacher such as Yogananda, who taught of the heart, warmth, and optimism, conveyed that same message into his writing.

 Most people find it easier to connect with their Higher Selves through the beauty of nature.
 For example, when the cherry blossoms bloom at the Brooklyn Botanical Gardens, there is something wonderful about walking beneath them and seeing all the pink petals falling to the ground.
 But just being in nature alone isn’t enough to open the heart.
 One must have the discipline to try and connect with the Higher Self and to make a habit of it.
 Connection with Nature is only a tool to ease the process of connecting to the Higher Self.
 The best way is a regular practice of linking to the Higher Self and meditating.
 Meditation is extremely important.